Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Results

-\textbf{Relative Pose Estimation:} We assess our model on relative pose estimation benchmark tasks, where the goal is to predict the relative rotation between pairs of point clouds.
-We fine-tune the network $f$ and \transnet{} using $\mathcal{L}_{\text{align}^*}$ and $\mathcal{L}_{\text{cope}}$, and conduct inference following Algorithm \ref{algo}.
-The evaluation is conducted under two scenarios: object-level and scene-level point clouds.
-We use the mean isotropic rotation error~\cite{yew2020rpm} for the evaluation. \textbf{Object Level:} In the object-level evaluation, we utilize five categories from the ModelNet40 dataset, following the protocol established by EPN~\cite{chen2021equivariant}.
+In the object-level evaluation, we utilize five categories from the ModelNet40 dataset, following the protocol established by EPN~\cite{chen2021equivariant}.
 We present both quantitative and qualitative evaluations in Tab. \ref{tab: pose estim} and Fig. \ref{fig:modelnet-pose}, respectively.
 Our self-supervised model, \coolname{}, shows the best overall performance compared to supervised counterparts, including both non-equivariant (such as KPConv~\cite{thomas2019kpconv}) and equivariant (EPN~\cite{chen2021equivariant} and E$^2$PN~ \cite{zhu2023e2pn}) networks.
 By achieving lower maximum rotation errors across all categories, \coolname{} demonstrates its superior ability to learn robust rotation-sensitive embeddings.
 This helps to significantly enhance the alignment accuracy of point clouds, validating the effectiveness of our proposed method in handling all ranges of rotations.